HungryTurtleCode/htc_website/jekyll/_drafts/parallax-deploy-npm.md

 At this point we would have a git tag but the "version" key in the package.json won't be in sync with the git tags.
 This would have to be updated manually.

 ### NPM Version
+**TODO mention version key in package json and a little about the title too**

 To save the hastle of the manual tagging process npm has a built it command called
 {% ihighlight bash %}{% raw %}
 npm version <version_type>